 A tributary of Elbe, Havel flows through three German states and other cities like Berlin.
 Its total length is 325 kilometers (201.94 miles) of which only 30 kilometers (18.64 miles) is covered in the city.
 Spree is the main arm of this river.
 It is joined by canals and various natural water-bodies such as lakes and streams.

 A tributary of the Rhine River, Neckar is one of the longest rivers in Germany.
-This river passes through major German cities like Rottenburg am Neckar, Kilchberg, Tubingen, Wernau and Esslingen.
-This major river is used for transportation, as well as, tourist purposes.
-Taking a cruise exploring the waters of Neckar river is highly recommended.
-Heidelberg Palace, Dilsberg Castle, Zwingenberg Castle and Hornberg Castles are few of the most popular historical attractions situated on the Neckar River.
+German cities located along its vast expanse include Rottenburg am Neckar, Tubingen, Mannheim, Stuttgart and Esslingen among others.
+This major river is used for transportation as well as tourism purposes.
+Taking a cruise to explore the waters of the Neckar is highly recommended.
+Dilsberg Castle, Zwingenberg Castle and Hornberg Castle are some of the most popular historic attractions situated along the Neckar River.